sy77777en/video_annotation_folk/labels_markdown/lighting_setup/color_grading/index.md

 <details>
 <summary><h4> Alternative Question</h4></summary>

-- Does the video’s color grading shift dynamically over time?
+- Does the video’s color grading, composition, or dynamics shift dynamically over time?

 - Is there a mix of contrasting or evolving color elements in the video?